AaltoSciComp/scicomp-docs/rse/how-we-work.rst

 the future.
 We'll teach you how to maintain this going forward.
 This is in proportion to the complexity of the project and need.

+We also pay particular attention to the maintenance burden of
+software: you'll be using software much longer than you write it.
+We aim for simple, reliable strategies rather than the fanciest things *right now*.

 Overheads
 ~~~~~~~~~